The tragedy of broken bones for the elderly is one of my earliest childhood memories.

 MB is part of the teacher training faculty at both Barefoot Movement and Square One Yoga in the SF Bay Area teaching foundations of asana, Sanskrit basics, introduction to the Yoga Sutra, and Ethics.

 MB is also certified as a Yoga for Osteoporosis teacher by Dr. Loren Fishman, MD.
-In addition, she is a member of IAYT, and a certified holistic Nutrition Consultant and Functional Medicine and National Board-Certified Health & Wellness coach.
+In addition, she is a member of International Association of Yoga Therapists, and a certified holistic Nutrition Consultant and Functional Medicine and National Board-Certified Health & Wellness coach.

 Practicing with MB you will hone a healthy balance between effort and ease and discover a more graceful engagement with your everyday life.